IngoGege/xXMLConfigFile/README.md

 Add or remove an attribute in the **/MRSConfiguration** section.
 The example code shows how to ensure that the attribute 'FoolMe' with a value of 'really' exist and the attribute 'FoolYou' doesn't.

 ## Known issues
+The module uses XPath in order to find attributes and nodes in a given file.
+XPath is by default **case-sensitive**!
 The module supports the following operations:
 ###
 * **single attribute:** add/remove/modify